AdaCore/training_material/courses/spark_essentials/060_proof/01-introduction.rst

    Explanations

    A. :ada:`Y >= 2` entails :ada:`Y >= 0`
-   B. This is true independent of the precondition.
+   B. This is true independent of the precondition
-   C. This is true independent of the postcondition.
+   C. This is true independent of the postcondition
    D. **Invalid**: :ada:`Y >= 2` does not entail :ada:`Y >= 3`
-   E. This is true independent of the precondition.
+   E. This is true independent of the precondition

 -----------------------------------------
 VC Generation - Strongest Postcondition